pinzolo/sqlt/README.md

 * func `param` or `p` replace to placeholder by name.
 * func `in` deploy slice values to parentheses and placeholders.
+* func `time` returns current time and cache it, this func always same time in same template.
+* func `now` returns current time each calling.
+* If you want customized time in template, you can set `TimeFunc`.
 * If database driver that you use supports `sql.NamedArg`, you should call `ExecNamed` func.

 ```go